 DISTRICT MINIMUM PARTNER REQUIREMENTS

-OUSD is connecting with all partners at the district level through our Annual Partnership Process.
+OUSD is connecting with all partners at the district level through our Annual Partnership Process (white paper).
 We hope to increase communication and alignment with our partners, and uplift the outcomes of community schools.
 Prior to entering schools, the OUSD Board of Education requires the following items, in accordance with the California Education Code.
 Once the requirements are completed, eligible partners are added to our Approved Partners List.

 Who is subject to the Partnership Process?